celery/celery/docs/userguide/tasks.rst

 :chord: The unique id of the chord this task belongs to (if the task
         is part of the header).

+:correlation_id: Custom ID used for e.g. de-duplication.

 :args: Positional arguments.

 :kwargs: Keyword arguments.

+:origin: Name of host that sent this task.

 :retries: How many times the current task has been retried.
           An integer starting at `0`.